pkmn/ai/static/projects.md

   with that can be [configured](https://github.com/samhippie/shallow-red/blob/5690cdf3/config.py#L143) to enable convolutions and attention
-- no client represenation, works instead on a series of [tokens](https://github.com/samhippie/shallow-red/blob/5690cdf380c6e138e25d88e85093738951438298/games/pokemon.py#L67) produced from from the protocol and augmented with information [extracted](https://github.com/samhippie/shallow-red/tree/5690cdf3/games/dataPokemon)
+- no client representation, works instead on a series of [tokens](https://github.com/samhippie/shallow-red/blob/5690cdf380c6e138e25d88e85093738951438298/games/pokemon.py#L67) produced from from the protocol and augmented with information [extracted](https://github.com/samhippie/shallow-red/tree/5690cdf3/games/dataPokemon)